Rick-Xia/mahjoint/README.md

 May add more when I get more interesting ideas.

 ### Project Preview
-You can preview the current progress at [HERE](https://rick-xia.github.io/mahjoint/), which is powered by gh-pages package for create-react-app.
+You can preview the current progress at [HERE](https://rick-xia.github.io/mahjoint/).

 ### Special Claim
 All resources used are of online free resources.
 This app is only for personal development practice and will not be used for commercial purposes